trailofbits/algo/docs/troubleshooting.md

 ### WireGuard: Clients can connect on Wifi but not LTE

 Certain cloud providers (like AWS Lightsail) don't assign an IPv6 address to your server, but certain cellular carriers (e.g. T-Mobile in the United States, [EE](https://community.ee.co.uk/t5/4G-and-mobile-data/IPv4-VPN-Connectivity/td-p/757881) in the United Kingdom) operate an IPv6-only network.
 This somehow leads to the Wireguard app not being able to make a connection when transitioning to cell service.
 Go to the Wireguard app on the device when you're having problems with cell connectivity and select "Export log file" or similar option.
 If you see a long string of error messages like "`Failed to send data packet write udp6 [::]:49727->[2607:7700:0:2a:0:1:354:40ae]:51820: sendto: no route to host` then you might be having this problem.

 Manually disconnecting and then reconnecting should restore your connection.
 To solve this, you need to either "force IPv4 connection" if available on your phone, or install an IPv4 APN, which might be available from your carrier tech support.
 T-mobile's is available [for iOS here under "iOS IPv4/IPv6 fix"](https://www.reddit.com/r/tmobile/wiki/index), and [here is a walkthrough for Android phones](https://www.myopenrouter.com/article/vpn-connections-not-working-t-mobile-heres-how-fix).

-### "Error 809" or IKE_AUTH requests that never make it to the server

-On Windows, this issue may manifest with an error message that says "The network connection between your computer and the VPN server could not be established because the remote server is not responding...
-This is Error 809."
-On other operating systems, you may try to debug the issue by capturing packets with tcpdump and notice that, while IKE_SA_INIT request and responses are exchanged between the client and server, IKE_AUTH requests never make it to the server.

-It is possible that the IKE_AUTH payload is too big to fit in a single IP datagram, and so is fragmented.
-Many consumer routers and cable modems ship with a feature that blocks "fragmented IP packets."
-Try logging into your router and disabling any firewall settings related to blocking or dropping fragmented IP packets.
-For more information, see [Issue #305](https://github.com/trailofbits/algo/issues/305).

 ### Error: name 'basestring' is not defined